kholishafid/mealpad/README.md

 - Vue watchEffect() , KeepAlive , Teleport
 - Basic usage of MotionOne

-20-Jan-22 Update Redesign in progress
+20-Jan-22 Update Redesign

-- now using pico css , with simple ui
+- Now using Pico.css , with simple ui.
+- Aiming for more smooth experience.